nucleic/kiwi/docs/source/basis/basic_systems.rst

 Adding edit variables
 ---------------------

-So far our system is pretty static, we have no way of trying to find solutions for a particular value of `xm` lets say.
+So far our system is pretty static; we have no way of trying to find solutions for a particular value of `xm`, let's say.
 This is a problem.
-In a real application (for a GUI layout), we would like to find the size of the widgets based on the top window but also react to the window resizing so actually adding and removing constraints all the time wouldn't be optimal.
+In a real application (e.g. a GUI layout), we would like to find the size of the widgets based on the top window but also react to the window resizing, so actually adding and removing constraints all the time wouldn't be optimal.
 And there is a better way: edit variables.

 Edit variables are variables for which you can suggest values.
-Edit variable have a strength which can be at most strong (the value of a edit variable can never be required).
+Edit variables have a strength which can be at most strong (the value of a edit variable can never be required).

-For the sake of our example we will make "xm" editable:
+For the sake of our example, we will make "xm" editable:

 .. tabs::